 These large birds also have some unexpected uses.
 They are used for weeding several broad-leafed crops, such as keeping the growth around plants like strawberries under control while leaving the sweet fruits behind.
 They also make excellent guard animals, honking loudly at the sign of any intruders or changes.
 While geese have a reputation of being aggressive, hand-reared ones are usually docile and friendly, all honk and no bite.

 Geese do need more space, about 10 square feet per bird.
 They need access to water in order to swallow their food, but they don’t need a full pond to bathe in.
-As long as water is deep enough for them to immerse their beaks they should be fine, and geese kept on pasture in summer need little if any grain to supplement their grazing.
+As long as water is deep enough for them to immerse their beaks, they should be fine, and geese kept on pasture in summer need little if any grain to supplement their grazing.
 Geese kept on grain eat about 1/2 a pound a day.

 Ducks have been farmed for thousands of years, and wild ducks were hunted and their eggs scavenged even before that.

 There are far more different types of ducks in domestication than you might guess.
 There are upright, skinny varieties known as runners; the meaty-faced, unique Muscovies; and also plumper, swimming breeds that descend from wild Mallards.
-Each type has its own needs, but like geese ducks do not need a pond to be happy.
+Each type has its own needs, but like geese, ducks do not need a pond to be happy.
 Ducks use water to bathe and eat—they also cannot swallow without immersing their beaks.

 Ducks need approximately 4 square feet per bird.
 Geese and ducks sleep on the ground, unlike chickens, who prefer being able to roost at night.
 Adult ducks will eat about 1/4 pound of feed a day, and love special treats.
 Ducks are omnivores and enjoy tadpoles, lizards, and mice as much as lettuce, tomatoes, and bread.

-4. Guinea Fowl
+4. Guinea Fowl: Low-Maintenance Foragers

 Guinea fowl are African birds most similar in appearance to turkeys, with bald blue heads and speckled bodies.
-Originally hunted and eventually domesticated, these birds are very low maintenance but most remain at least somewhat wild.
+Originally hunted and eventually domesticated, these birds are very low-maintenance, but most remain at least somewhat wild.

 Many farmers keep guineas without any shelter at all, as they can fly high enough into the trees for night roosting to be safe from predators.
 If kept in captivity, they need 2 to 3 square feet per bird for a shelter.
 Additionally, guineas eat almost no feed during the summer months, when they are expertly foraging.
 They lay eggs seasonally, in the spring and summer, usually about 30 a year.
 Plump birds, they make good eating and are said to be more flavorful than chicken.